 Although the shooting had absolutely nothing to do with her, Monica made it sound to her followers that she was targeted, and thus needed to move because she was unsafe living there.
 Two separate fundraisers raised close to $10,000 for her moving expenses and hotel rooms where she would stay until they could find a place to live.

-Knowing liberals as we do, they probably won’t throw this Boston racist opportunist under the bus.
+Knowing liberals as we do, they probably won’t throw this Boston racist opportunist under the bus, in fact they’ll find a way to support her and succumb to the woke.

-They know what they’ll be called if they do.
+They know what they’ll be called if they don’t.

 FYI — Bob was born and raised in Boston, Massachusetts